 - the Deans

-- three student representatives (one per degree cycle), each to be elected for a one-year term
+- student representatives ( 10% of the total number of the above categories) to be elected for an one-year term

-- one representatives of each recognized category of administrative and academic support staff, for a 2-year term
+- one representative of each recognized category of teaching and research staff, as well as of administrative and technical staff, for a 2-year term.

 Academic management within the University is highly decentralized, with executive authority exercised through the Schools, Departments and Divisions, which have a high degree of autonomy in defining their respective educational and research policies.

-Each School is headed by a Dean, elected by the School’s faculty members, and each School is governed by a Dean’s Council comprising the Dean, the Chairpersons of the School’s Departments and a student representative.
-The Deans are responsible for the day-to-day management and administration of the School, overseeing the School’s educational programs and constituting the committees for the recruitment, promotion and evaluation of faculty.
+Each School is headed by a Dean, elected by the School’s faculty members, the teaching and research staff as well as the technical staff and each School is governed by a Dean’s Council comprising the Dean, the faculty members of the School’s Departments and student’s representatives (10% of the total number of the previous categories).
+The Deans are responsible for the day-to-day management and administration of the School, overseeing the School’s educational programs e.t.c.

 Under the existing structure the Departments, each of which consists of a number of Divisions, are the basic academic units of the University responsible for the degree programs.
 Each Department is headed by a Chairperson who is elected biannually, and each Division is headed by a Director.
 The decision-making body for each Division, Department, and School is a corresponding General Assembly, composed of the faculty and also student and staff representatives.